kyma-project/community/collaboration/01-sig-and-wg.md

 The Kyma project is open-source and is available on [GitHub](https://github.com/kyma-project).
 Although external contributions to the Kyma open-source project are welcome through the public GitHub project, the Kyma teams within the organization largely drive the Kyma development.

 To ensure the continuous growth and the "scale-as-you-go-and-need" approach when extending the community, the current structure and governance bodies of Kyma SIGs and WGs are very simple.
 However, the structure of the community can change depending on the community needs.
-The SIG Community and the Kyma Council support the governance of Kyma and a single SIG Core represents it publicly.
+The SIG Community and the [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee) support the governance of Kyma and a single SIG Core represents it publicly.
 The aim of the SIG Core is to facilitate the collaboration with external contributors.

-### The Kyma Council

-The purpose of the Kyma Council is to:
-* Drive the Kyma project strategy and vision
-* Engage in the resolution of conflicts that cannot be solved by the SIG Community or within a given SIG or WG
-* Publicly announce decisions or recommendations
-* Agree to the new SIG or WG proposals or raise concerns about them

 ### List of SIGs